 While there are countless save stories that could be shared, we’ve chosen to highlight a select few that demonstrate how immediate action, coupled with an accessible AED, are vital to saving a cardiac arrest victim’s life.
 These stories show that, simply put, AEDs in schools protect the entire community and prevent the tragic loss of life.

-Basketball Player Saved at Valencia High School (Valencia, Santa Clarita, CA)
+(Valencia, Santa Clarita, CA)

 In the Fall of 2013, the Valencia High School basketball team was practicing after school when Chibuzo Ikonte, a sophomore on the team, suddenly collapsed and lost consciousness.